KonyshevArtem/render-engine/docs/HowToBuild.md

 CMake might not set architecture tag for boost, and would not be able to find libs.
 In that case, add line `set(Boost_ARCHITECTURE -x64)` to [CMakeLists](../CMakeLists.txt) file

 In case of any problems, add `set(Boost_DEBUG ON)` line to [CMakeLists](../CMakeLists.txt) file.
 It will provide more into about the problem

+### DXC

+* OSX
+  * No additional actions needed, library is already provided

+* Windows
+  * Static lib is already provided, but DLL must be provided as well
+  * Download a release from [DXC GitHub](https://github.com/microsoft/DirectXShaderCompiler)
+  * Place DLL files to `C:\Windows\System32`

 ### Environment variables example